Plaintiff's Motion to Exclude Informed Consent as Evidence of Known Risk

 MR. MCDADE: Objection to the form of the question, lack of foundation.

 Exhibit 2, P. 51, L. 17 to P. 52, l.
 1.

 Such an argument would confuse the jury, which may not recognize the critical distinction between a patient accepting a small but unavoidable risk and a doctor attempting to contract away his liability for malpractice.
-This is especially true when Plaintiff has not asserted a cause of action alleging violation of informed consent.
+This is especially true when the Plaintiff has not asserted a cause of action alleging a violation of informed consent.

 The concepts of medical negligence and lack of informed consent are separate and distinct.
 The former involves the physician’s duty to perform competently at all times.
 The latter concerns a patient’s right to be informed of risks that cannot be avoided even with the best of care.
 One court considering this matter made clear “informed consent” is not a defense to a physician’s failure to render appropriate and competent medical services.
 Waller v.
 Aggarwal, 16 Ohio App.
 3d 355, 688 N.E.2d 274 (1996).
 Writing for a unanimous court, Judge Nader stated: